kkasaei/capitaly/README.md

 ### 5. Seed your database

-To populate your database with initial or fake data, use [Prisma&#39;s seeding functionality](https://www.prisma.io/docs/guides/database/seed-database).
+To populate your database with initial or fake data, use [Prisma's seeding functionality](https://www.prisma.io/docs/guides/database/seed-database).

 Update the seed script located at [`packages/database/src/seed.ts`](/packages/database/src/seed.ts) to include any additional data that you want to seed.
 Once edited, run the seed command: